ALU-Schumacher/AUDITOR/media/website/content/_index.md

 | `NormalisedCpuDuration`  | `int`     |
 | `NormalisedWallDuration` | `int`     |

+`CpuDuration` and `NormalisedCpuDuration` have to contain the sum of user- and system CPU time, and the sum of all cores that were running (e.g. `RemoteSysCpu + RemoteUserCpu` for HTCondor). `NormalisedWallDuration` has to contain the time the job was actually running, i.e. **not** multiplied by the number of cores (this is done later in the APEL pipeline).

 There are actually more mandatory fields, but they are handled internally and don't need any input from the user.

 `optional` fields can be used to provide additional information to APEL: